What are the qualifications of the JFF grants?

 - USE AN ATLANTA BASED SART CLINIC: You do not need to live in Atlanta to be considered for a grant but you must use one of Atlanta's JFF participating clinics.
 See below for details.

-Where can I find the medical part of the application for my doctor?
+Where can I find the medical form for my doctor?

 Download it here